-Even if your payload application is accepted, your seat on the next HASP flight is contingent on providing status reports, documentation describing your payload as well as your plans for integration and flight operations plus participating in the monthly teleconferences.
-In addition, application for a future HASP flight will be contingent on delivery of a Final Flight /

-Science Report.
-These documents are described below and templates are available on the HASP website.
-Note that filling out these documents are not necessary for your application, but they will give you an idea of the kind of information that you might include in your application and what we will require once your payload is developed.
+Even if your payload application is accepted, your seat on the next HASP flight is contingent upon providing status reports, documentation describing the payload, meeting required deadlines, as well as plans for integration and flight operations, plus participation in the monthly teleconferences.
+In addition, application for a future HASP flight will be contingent on delivery of a Final Flight/Science Report for any past flights.
+These documents are described below, and templates are available on the HASP website.
+Note that filling out these documents is not necessary for your application, but it will give you an idea of the kind of information that you might include in your application and what we will require once your payload is developed.

 Monthly Status Reports: A status report from the student team lead will be due on the last Friday of the month from January through November.
-This is a brief report, no longer than one or two pages, that describes for the month 1) activities of the team members, 2) issues encountered during payload design/development, 3) milestones achieved and 4) current team members, demographics and leaders.
-The report should be e-mailed to guzik@phunds.phys.lsu.edu and can be in either MS Word or PDF format.
+This is a brief report, no longer than one or two pages, that describes that month's 1) activities of the team members, 2) issues encountered during payload design / development, 3) milestones achieved and 4) current team members, demographics, and leaders.
+The report should be e-mailed to tgguzik@lsu.edu and dgrang2@lsu.edu and can be in either MS Word or PDF format.

 Monthly Teleconference Meetings: A teleconference will be held on the first Friday of the month from February through December.
-At least the Faculty Advisor and Team Leader should be present at the teleconference, but we encourage all team members to participate.
-These teleconferences will be used to 1) announce upcoming events and schedules, 2) provide feedback on the monthly status reports, 3) answer questions on the HASP interface, 4) provide expert advice on payload development and 5) share experiences among HASP participants.
+At least the Faculty Advisor and Student Team Lead should be present at the teleconference, but we encourage all team members to participate.
+These teleconferences will be used to 1) announce upcoming events and schedules, 2) provide feedback on the monthly status reports, 3) answer questions on the HASP interface, 4) provide expert advice on payload development, and 5) share experiences among HASP participants.
 Details about the teleconference call-in line and procedure will be announced at a later date.

 Payload Specification & Integration Plan (PSIP): This document provides technical details on the final flight configuration of your payload including measured weight, measured current draw (@30 VDC), downlink data format and rate, uplink commands, analog output usage, discrete command usage, and dimensioned mechanical drawings.
-In addition, your plans for integration with HASP should be detailed including, at least, all test procedures and test procedure validation results, requested test equipment, schedule and personnel participating in integration.
-A preliminary version of this document will be due April 26, 2019 and the final version will be due June 28, 2019.
+In addition, your plans for integration with HASP should be detailed including, at least, all test procedures and test procedure validation results, requested test equipment, schedule, and personnel participating in integration.
+If the payload includes an item from the Hazardous Materials List, additional safety form will be required in both the preliminary and final PSIP.
+A preliminary version of this document will be due April 30, 2021 and the final version will be due June 25, 2021.

-NASA On-site Security Clearance Documentation: This document provides required information to CSBF and Wallops Flight Facility that is necessary for an individual to be allowed onsite at both the Columbia Scientific Balloon Facility in Palestine, TX and the HASP launch site in Ft Sumner, NM.
-This information is time sensitive and must be provided up to 3 months in advance of the onsite visit.
-This document must be completed by April 15, 2019.
+NASA Integration On-site Security Clearance Documentation: This document provides required information to CSBF and Wallops Flight Facility that is necessary for an individual to be allowed onsite at the Columbia Scientific Balloon Facility in Palestine, TX.
+This information is time sensitive.
+Foreign nationals born in US State Department designated countries or with citizenship from designated countries will not be granted entry to NASA facilities.
+Additionally, the HASP team, CSBF, and NASA will not provide letters of visa sponsorship / invitation.
+We are also not responsible for visa delays inside of embassies, so plan accordingly.
+This document must be completed by April 30, 2021.
+No additions to this list will be accepted after this date.
 See Appendix A for more information.